 The Center for Mathematical Modeling (CMM) is a national leading scientific center for research and applications of mathematics.
 It aims to create new mathematics and use it to solve problems coming from other sciences, the industry and public policies.

-It is supported by Financiamiento Basal from PIA ANID (formerly CONICYT).
+It is supported by Financiamiento Basal from ANID.
 CMM is also the International Research Laboratory IRL #2807 of the National Center for Scientific Research (CNRS) of France, and has an important worldwide network of counterparts.

 Over these two decades the Center has contributed to the innovation and solution of public and industrial problems in areas where mathematical modeling has shown to be essential, specially where the Chilean economy has advantages, like mining, astronomy, energy and natural resources.
-Nowadays features five strategic areas (CMM Climate & Biodiversity, CMM Data & High Performance Computing, CMM Digital Health, CMM Education, CMM Digital Mining and CMM Resource Management), one initiative and one national laboratory, covering a wide range of application areas.
+Nowadays features six strategic areas (CMM Climate & Biodiversity, CMM Data Science, CMM Digital Health, CMM Education, CMM Digital Mining and CMM Resource Management), one initiative and one national laboratory, covering a wide range of application areas.